Phone: (317) 571-2526

 A: They work a 14 day 2/2/3 schedule.
 2 days on, 2 days off, 3 days on, 2 days off, 2 days on, 3 days off.
 Allowing 3 day weekends every other week.

 Q: What are the residency requirements for Carmel Police Officers?

 A: Carmel Police Officers must reside in Hamilton County or a contiguous county.

-Officers who reside in Hamilton County are given a take home car after successful completion of the FTO program.
+Officers who reside in Hamilton or contiguous counties are provided a take home car after successful completion of the FTO program.